-Both the Complainant and Respondent agreed that valid row house sales were not available as little or no trades had taken place.
-It was determined by the Board that the City's GIM must have been derived from low rise apartment sales and/or other similar type multi-residential properties.
+Both the Complainant and Respondent agreed that valid row house sales were not available, so it was determined by the Board that the City's GIM must have been derived from low rise apartment sales and/or other similar type multi-residential properties.

-Due to the foregoing deficiencies, the Board's decision is based on the only evidence before it, which is the sales comparables brought forward by both the Complainant and Respondent.
+Due to the foregoing deficiencies, the Board's decision is based on the only evidence before it, which is the sale comparables brought forward by both the Complainant and Respondent.